 Manipur Police registers zero FIRs over killing of two Kuki-Zo ‘village volunteers’

-The mortal remains of the men were yet to be returned to their families, according to a police complaint filed by their relatives.
+The men’s bodies were yet to be returned to their families, according to a police complaint filed by their relatives.

 The Manipur Police on Sunday registered two zero first information reports in connection with the killing of two Kuki-Zo ‘village volunteers’ a day earlier, The Hindu reported citing unidentified police officials.